-- b. the 2015 WMS, which set out the government's expectation that local plan policies should not be used to set requirements above the equivalent of Level 4 of the Code for Sustainable Homes (19% above the national baseline in the Building Regulations, Part L 2013) and which is still reflected in the Planning Practice Guidance on Climate Change.2 - 2.3 However, the Department of Levelling Up, Housing and Communities has confirmed that the 2015 WMS is otiose in light of the 2021 updates to the Building Regulations and that there are no plans to bring the 2015 amendment to the PEA 2008 into force, or otherwise to amend the Act.
-Accordingly, the 2015 WMS should not be accorded any weight. - 2.4 With one exception, LPAs which have sought to include policies in their local plans mandating energy efficiency standards above the national baseline have been successful, and inspectors have been satisfied that such policies will not have an unreasonable impact on the viability or deliverability of development. - 2.5 The exception the draft Area Action Plan for Salt Cross, found unsound in a report published on 1 March 2023 is based on a misunderstanding of both national policy and the PEA 2008.
+- 2.3 Confusion over the ability of LPAs to set standards above the national baseline previously arose due to an amendment to the PEA 2008, which was enacted as part of the Deregulation Act 2015 but never brought into force; and a 2015 Written Ministerial Statement ("the 2015 WMS"), now superseded by the 2023 WMS.
+The Department for Levelling Up, Housing and Communities ("DLUHC") confirmed that the 2015 WMS was otiose and that there are no plans to bring the 2015 amendment to the PEA 2008 into force, or otherwise to amend the Act.
+Thereafter the 2015 WMS should not have been accorded any weight.
+This was re-confirmed in the 2023 WMS. - 2.4 With one exception, LPAs which have sought to include policies in their local plans mandating energy efficiency standards above the national baseline have been successful, and Inspectors have been satisfied that such policies will not have an unreasonable impact on the viability or deliverability of development.
+The exception the draft Area Action Plan for Salt Cross, found unsound in a report published on 1 March 2023 was based on an unlawful interpretation of the 2015 WMS and was quashed by the High Court.
 There is therefore nothing in the Salt Cross decision which should dissuade an LPA from seeking to adopt net zero policies requiring high new build fabric efficiency standards, provided the LPA evidence such policies thoroughly and clearly indicates an awareness of the impact of the proposed policies on the viability of development.